lissonpsantos2/dockerfiles/README.md

 docker build -t="image-name" /path/to/the/dockerfile
 ```

+#RUN

-Then to run that image and attach to it at the same time:
+To run the created image and attach to it at the same time:

 ```
-docker run -i -t image-name
+docker run -P -v /local/project/path:/home/project-folder -it image-name-id
 ```

 Or to run it in the background

 ```
-docker run -d image-name
+docker run -d -P -v /local/project/path:/home/project-folder image-name-id
 ```